 In 2014, after studying psychology and computer science at Amherst College, Bryson spent a brief stint as a project manager and developer at Epic, designing and implementing hospital electronic medical record systems.
 He led the successful development and release of both client and server-side code for the first mobile version of the Epic Bridges application.
 He left shortly thereafter to pursue his work on Scholly full-time.
 Bryson really likes making stuff, and doesn’t plan on stopping anytime soon.

-In addition to being our CTO, Bryson enjoys jumping out of perfectly good airplanes.
+In addition to being our co-founder, Bryson enjoys jumping out of perfectly good airplanes.